mah0001/metadata-editor-docs-v2/tech_roles_permissions.md

 NOTE: Publisher: For publishing, permissions are set not in the Metadata Editor but in the cataloguing application.

 ## Permission levels in API

+The permissions are reflected in the API key(s) of the user.
+What a user can (or cannot) do in the Metadata Editor, s/he can (or cannot) do programmatically using her/his API key.

 ## Defining a new role